 - Roast that garlic.
 You can use regular raw minced garlic in this hummus, but I found roasting mine (just a couple cloves for 15 minutes on 375 F) added extra flavor.

 - Make it hot.
-A sprinkle of cayenne would add a nice kick to this hummus if you like heat!
+A sprinkle of cayenne or sriracha would add a nice kick to this hummus if you like heat!

 - Blend in roasted red pepper.
 This adds a nice red color to the spread and rich, sweet flavor

 - Blend in herbs!
 This is a great way to use up leftover basil, cilantro or parsley.

 - Add roasted sweet potato for a creamy, comforting hummus experience.